jobergner/backent-cli/README.md

 # backent-cli
-backent-cli provides a toolkit to generate a server and a custom API which broadcasts all state changes of entities automatically through websockets.
+backent-cli provides a toolkit to generate a server and a custom API as package which broadcasts all state changes automatically.

 ### Example `config.json`
-The API is generated on a configuration which may look like this:
+The API is generated based on a configuration which may look like this:
 ```JSON
 {
     "state": {